-There have been four zoning cases in the area in the last five years.
+There have been five zoning cases in the area in the last five years.

-- 1. Z178-220: On June 27, 2018, City Council approved an MF-2(A) Multifamily District on property zoned an IR Industrial/Research District on the south line of Kimsey Drive, northeast of Maple Avenue. - 2.
-Z178-251: On August 22, 2018, City Council approved an MF-2(A) Multifamily District on property zoned an IR Industrial/Research District on the northwest line of Kimsey Drive, northeast of Maple Avenue. - 3.
-Z178-389: On January 23, 2019, City Council approved an MF-2(A) Multifamily District on property zoned an IR Industrial/Research District on the southeast line of Kimsey Drive, northeast of Maple Avenue. - 4.
-Z190-216: On October 13, 2020, City Council approved Planned Development District No. 1037 for MU-2 Mixed Use District uses on property zoned an IR Industrial/Research District on the northwest line of Sadler Circle, northwest of Inwood Road.
+- 1. Z178-220: On June 27, 2018, City Council approved an MF-2(A) Multifamily District on property zoned an IR Industrial/Research District, on the south line of Kimsey Drive, northeast of Maple Avenue. - 2.
+Z178-251: On August 22, 2018, City Council approved an MF-2(A) Multifamily District on property zoned an IR Industrial/Research District, on the northwest line of Kimsey Drive, northeast of Maple Avenue. - 3.
+Z178-389: On January 23, 2019, City Council approved an MF-2(A) Multifamily District on property zoned an IR Industrial/Research District, on the southeast line of Kimsey Drive, northeast of Maple Avenue. - 4.
+Z190-216: On October 13, 2020, City Council approved Planned Development District No. 1037 for MU-2 Mixed Use District uses on property zoned an IR Industrial/ - 5.
+Z212-175: On August 10, 2022, City Council approved an application for a WR-3 Walkable Urban Residential District on property zoned an IR Industrial/Research District on the southeast line of Kimsey Drive, northeast of Maple Avenue. - 6.
+Z212-249: An ongoing application for MF-2(A) Multifamily District on property zoned an IR Industrial/Research District on the southeast line of Kimsey Drive, northeast of Maple Avenue.